Gnucki/DaLessBundle/README.md

 	php app/console assets:install           # Windows
 	php app/console assets:install --symlink # Others

-As a security, you have to specify some roles that can access the less features:
+As a security, you have to specify some roles that can access the less features in your config.yml file:

 	da_less:
 		roles: [ROLE_ADMIN]